 Unless you have desktop publishing or writing experience in the past, it’s much better to hire a professional to design and write your letter.
 Customers prefer to see professionally-designed email newsletters than something sloppy.
 Even if you go text only (perhaps a good idea in the beginning), your writing still needs to be accurate to convey professionalism.

-If you hire someone, do it at least two weeks in advance to give them time to write it and you time to proof it.
-A single newsletter should not be very expensive, though price will vary depending on the length of the piece, the complexity of the design, and the experience of the writer.
+If you hire someone, do it at least two weeks in advance to give them time to write it and your time to proof it.
+A single newsletter should not be very expensive, though the price will vary depending on the length of the piece, the complexity of the design, and the experience of the writer.

 Build a queue

-Sites that churn out tons of content use an editorial calendar to keep writers on task and build up a queue of material.
+Websites Like webhoster that churn out tons of content use an editorial calendar to keep writers on task and build up a queue of material.
 Many small businesses get the idea of running a newsletter and forget about it until the last minute, leading to a rushed product.
 Take a tip from the pro content producers and create three newsletters before you start sending them.
 That will give you a three-month lead time to create the next one and raise the chances you’ll have enough.
-It’s much easier to add or subtract from a piece that’s already made than try to come up with whole cloth in a few hours because you forgot.
+It’s much easier to add or subtract from a piece that’s already made than try to come up with a whole cloth in a few hours because you forgot.

 Track track track